nayaranunes/nayaranunes/README.md

 <p><strong>Junior Software Engineer<p><strong>
 <p>I'm Nayara, 21 years old.
 I currently work at Itaú's bank as a backend developer.<p>

-I'm studying about serverless projects based on AWS, FasS.
+I'm studying about serverless projects based on AWS, FaaS.

 My biggest wish is to work on a project that really has social meanings for women in technology.
 In the meantime, I'm working to make money.